trajano/docker-volume-plugins/centos-mounted-volume-plugin/README.md

 The plugin supports the following settings:

 * `PACKAGES` this is a *comma* separated list of packages that would be added.
+* `POSTINSTALL` this will be executed after the packages have been installed
 * `MOUNT_OPTIONS` this corresponds to the `-o` parameter of the `mount` command.
 It *will* be treated as a single string so it cannot inject the mount points or devices.
 * `MOUNT_TYPE` the type of the mount, this corresponed to the `-t` parameter  of the `mount` command
 * `http_options` (note lower case) this sets the HTTP options as per https://www.centos.org/docs/5/html/yum/sn-yum-proxy-server.html